-Elena Jaffe Tastensen is an attorney and mediator who fully understands the mediation process.
+Elena Jaffe Tastensen is an attorney and mediator in Saratoga Springs who fully understands the divorce mediation process.
 This process seeks to help people resolve their disputes respectfully, without the need for a painful and expensive battle in court.
 The two parties meet together, with a trained mediator, in the mediator’s office.
 Mediation can be used by couples seeking to separate or divorce, parents experiencing difficulty establishing a schedule of parenting time, same sex couples, or anyone who wishes to come to a resolution of a dispute without resorting to litigation.

-When a couple decides to separate, there are many issues to be resolved: parenting agreements if there are minor children, division of property support, division of debts, etc. A couple wishing to mediate does not need to agree on all of these issues prior to beginning mediation.
+When a couple decides to separate, there are many issues to be resolved: parenting agreements if there are minor children, division of property support, division of debts, etc. A couple wishing to mediate does not need to agree on all of these issues prior to beginning divorce mediation.
 Rather, there needs to be a desire on each participant’s part that he/she will work in good faith to resolve these differences, with the assistance of a trained mediator.

 When a couple hires a mediator, the mediator does not serve as an attorney for either person.
 The mediator may give legal information, but the mediator will not provide legal counsel to either individual.
 For example, if asked, the mediator may explain the law on a particular issue, but the mediator will not tell either person what he/she “should” do.
 When a couple chooses to mediate, either participant is also free to seek the advice of independent legal counsel outside of the mediation process, if desired.